DhiWise/DowntimeMonitorWebApp/README.md

 This is a react web application.

-It uses status APIs of service provider to fetch and show real time status.
+It uses status APIs of service provider to fetch and show real time status and notify on slack channel.

 Figma : https://www.figma.com/file/Jobvnz4b90VKQBCIh2vxiO/checkstatus?node-id=0%3A1